When You're A Guy Who Has Trouble Relating To Other Guys

 Not every guy who looks like a bro is exactly the same

-If you've always kept your distance from this group it's easy to assume that every guy who comes off as a guy's guy at first glance is exactly the same.
+If you've always kept your distance from this group it's easy to assume that every man who comes off as a guy's guy at first glance is exactly the same.
 That's the farthest thing from the truth.
-Many men default into dressing and acting in the standard guy manner on the surface, which can hide a lot of the variation among them.
-One guy wearing a bro uniform could be a walking embodiment of everything that repels you about the stereotype.
-His friend, who has similar clothes and mannerisms, could be into science fiction and politics.
+Many men default into dressing and acting in a standard guy manner on the surface, which can hide a lot of the variation among them.
+One guy wearing a bro uniform could be a walking embodiment of everything that repels you about them.
+His friend, who has similar clothes and mannerisms, could be into science fiction and spirituality.

-The other thing to realize is that if you got picked on by guy's guys as a kid is that not everyone stereotypical male you'll ever meet is guilty or the exact same as the jerks who gave you a hard time.
-It's easier said than done to get past this baggage sometimes, but it can help to acknowledge this point, rather than operating in a way where you have a knee-jerk negative reaction to everyone in the same group.
+The other thing to realize if you got picked on by guy's guys as a kid is that not every stereotypical male you'll ever meet is guilty, or the exact same as the jerks who gave you a hard time in school.
+It's easier said than done to get past this baggage sometimes, but it can help to acknowledge this point, rather than operating in a way where you have a knee jerk negative reaction to everyone in the same broad group.

 Don't let yourself get too psyched out by the fact that someone is a guy's guy

 I think some men get so hung up about the fact that they don't get along with typical guys that whenever they meet one it messes with them mentally and they get nervous and inhibited.
 They see a guy's guy as if he's some imposing creature from another planet.
 They're just regular people who have slightly different interests and an outlook on life than you do.
 Like the point above mentioned, he may even be very similar to you underneath his superficial appearance and the fact that he likes baseball.
 Just try talking to him like you would any other person.

 Another thing to do is not give guy's guys an unrealistic amount of credit.
 They're not the ultimate arbiters of your worthiness as a social being or as a man.
 They're not flawless.
 Sometimes they are really are overly macho, immature, and shallow.